stuart-lane/Chapter3/README.md

 # Chapter 3

-Code for Chapter 3 of "Estimation and inference with weak instruments".
+This repository contains MATLAB and Python code for replicating Chapter 3 "Weak identification in nponparametric instrumental regression" of the Thesis "Estimation and Inference with Weak Instruments".